Israel's REE Automotive working on more collaborations following Mahindra EV deal

-TEL AVIV, Sept 15 (Reuters) - Israel’s REE Automotive, developer of a rolling chassis for electric vehicles, expects to sign more collaboration deals in coming months following its agreement with Indian carmaker Mahindra and Mahindra.
+TEL AVIV (Reuters) - Israel’s REE Automotive, developer of a rolling chassis for electric vehicles, expects to sign more collaboration deals in coming months following its agreement with Indian carmaker Mahindra and Mahindra.

 REE and Mahindra signed a memorandum of understanding last month to explore joint development of electric commercial vehicles.